-- a.
-In connection with the provision of the Higher Education or Training and by entering into this Agreement, you authorize Company or Leif to obtain your credit report, verify the information that you provide to the Company, and gather such additional information that Company or Leif reasonably determines to help assess and understand your ability to perform your obligations under this Agreement.
-You understand that Company or Leif may verify your information and obtain additional information using a number of sources, including but not limited to, consumer reporting agencies, third party databases, past and present employers, other school registrars, public sources, and personal references provided by you.
-Upon your request, you will be notified whether or not Company or Leif obtained you credit report and, if so, the name and address of the consumer reporting agency that furnished the report.
-You further authorize Company or Leif to share your credit report and information therein with its assigns or affiliates (including but not limited to its parents, investors, and lenders), which Company or Leif will do using reasonable data security procedures. - b.
-You authorize the Company and its agents (including, but not limited to, Leif) to report information about this Agreement to credit bureaus.
+a.
+In connection with the provision of the Higher Education or Training and entering into this Agreement, you authorize the Company, Leif, or a prospective assignee of this Agreement (each, an "Authorized Party") to obtain your credit report, verify the information that you provide to the Company, and gather such additional information that an Authorized Party reasonably determines may help that Authorized Party assess and understand your ability to perform your obligations under this Agreement.
+You understand that an Authorized Party may verify your information and obtain additional information using a number of sources, including but not limited to consumer reporting agencies, other third party databases, past and present employers, other school registrars, public sources, and personal references provided by you.
+If you ask, you will be informed whether or not an Authorized Party obtained a credit report and, if so, the name and address of the consumer reporting agency that furnished the report.
+You further authorize an Authorized Party sharing of your credit report and information therein with its assigns or affiliates (including but not limited to its parents, investors, and lenders), which the Authorized Party will do using reasonable data security procedures.

+b.
+You authorize the Company and its agents (including but not limited to Leif) to report information about this Agreement to credit bureaus.
 Although this Agreement is not "credit," we may inform credit bureaus about your positive payment behavior when you make payments as agreed.
-However, this also means that late payments, missed payments, or other breaches of this Agreement may be reflected in your credit report.
+However, this also means that late payments, missed payments, or other Breaches under this Agreement may be reflected in your credit report.